Lenthall Road, E8

 As well as finding a balance between contemporary and traditional design for the work on their Victorian house, designer Kristina Mikas and her husband were strongly committed to using the very latest eco technologies to improve its energy efficiency.

 Kristina’s design vision was to improve the relationship between the living areas and their connection to the outside space.
 We built a 2-storey rear extension and a single-storey side extension, and the existing rooms were given new windows and doors that let in more natural light and seamlessly connected the old parts of the house to the new.
-The use of striking green glazed bricks to the curved exterior of the new rear extension also connected and formed a continuation of the greenery of the surrounding gardens.
+The use of striking green glazed bricks to the curved exterior of the new rear extension also formed a continuation of the greenery of the surrounding gardens.

 Energy-efficiency ran through the whole project, with the installation of thick insulation to the old Victorian walls, floors and roof; an underground rainwater-harvesting tank; a mechanical ventilation heat recovery system; a green sedum roof, and the recycling of as many materials as possible.